davidbmacias10/davidbmacias10.github.io/_books/Comp.md

 status: Reading
 ---

 I had to put my money where my mouth is.
-Quantitative researchers hate this one trick: math that's beyond the scope of most graduates just because of it's niche and convulated use so that it can be put to practice.
+Quantitative researchers hate this one trick: math that's beyond the scope of most graduates just because of its niche and convulated use just so that it can be put to practice.
 I don't read this material for fun, it's for an upcoming project on analyzing retail traders to generate alpha.
-Coming soon to hedge fund near you.
+Coming soon to a hedge fund near you.